-With adequate upkeep, your air conditioner will provide worry-free cooling for many years.
-But, just like any other thing in your house, it will at some point need to be replaced.
-Knowing when to install a new one is essential to prevent pricey repairs, costly electrical bills and comfort disruptions.
+With proper upkeep, your air conditioner will provide worry-free performance for a long time.
+But, similar to any other thing in your home, it will eventually need to be updated.
+Knowing when to install a new one is important to skip pricey repairs, higher electrical bills and interruptions to your comfort.

-When it involves being cool and your residence’s energy efficiency, our B & G HVAC specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your house’s energy efficiency, our B & G HVAC professionals have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-Most of the time, the Department of Energy says many air conditioners run for 15–20 years.
+On average, the Department of Energy says the majority of air conditioners last for 15–20 years.
 If yours is 15 years old, it’s well past the midpoint.
-It’s wise to begin preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for installation.
+It’s recommended to get started preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a replacement.

 How dependable is your air conditioner?
-Does it cool well, even on the hottest days?
-Or is it routinely malfunctioning?
-When your air conditioner starts becoming less dependable it’s time to begin considering getting an updated one.
+Does it cool well, even on the warmest days?
+Or is it regularly malfunctioning?
+When your air conditioner becomes less trustworthy it’s time to start thinking about getting an updated one.

-Over your air conditioner’s lifetime, it’s expected for it to need several little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just replace it.
+Over your air conditioner’s life cycle, it’s expected for it to need several minor repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which rates how proficiently it uses electricity to create cold air.
-If your air conditioner was installed in 2006, it will be a minimum of 13 SEER to meet federal laws.
-However, your air conditioner loses efficiency as it gets older.
+Every air conditioner comes with a SEER rating, which ranks how proficiently it consumes electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER per federal rules.
+However, your air conditioner becomes inefficient as it wears out.

-Now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are usually costlier but could pay for themselves over the years through more energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+As of now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but may pay for themselves over the years through improved energy savings.
+And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you cool when your air conditioner is on?
-Or are you continuously dialing down the temperature to keep cool?
-An older air conditioner might have problems keeping your home comfy due to reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of cooling at full speed continuously, these air conditioners work at multiple speeds to adapt your comfort.
+Are you comfortable when your air conditioner is running?
+Or are you often dialing down the temperature to remain cool?
+An older air conditioner may have problems keeping your home comfy because of reduced efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners work at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, check with us about installing a variable-speed air conditioner.
-The majority of these air conditioners operate at a sound level that’s comparable to a regular conversation.
+If noise is annoying you, ask us about getting a variable-speed air conditioner.
+Most of these air conditioners run at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a smart approach to maximize your energy efficiency, with very little effort required from you.
-And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for very little.
-Most of these thermostats can pick up on your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and adjust temps as necessary.
+Getting a smart thermostat is a good approach to maximize your energy efficiency, with minimal effort required from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for very little.
+Most of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or away and change settings as necessary.

 If you rely on an aging air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.
+Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it likely runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
-You can see if your air conditioner has R-22 by checking the sticker on the outside unit, which will list the refrigerant kind.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, repairing the problem will be costly.
+If your air conditioner is operating fine, you can keep on using it.
+However, if it ever has a refrigerant leak, fixing the problem will be expensive.
 That’s due to the fact Freon is only available in decreased, recycled amounts.

 Newer air conditioners use Puron®, or R-410A.
 But you can’t just use Puron in a Freon air conditioner, because pressure requirements are different.

-If you’re still deciding whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really add up as time passes.
+If you’re still deciding whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
+And those savings can really accumulate over the years.

-We realize that air conditioner cost is your top question.
-That’s why working with B & G HVAC for air conditioning installation in Marshalltown and surrounding areas is simple and affordable.
-Our professionals will help you find the right option for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We realize that air conditioner cost is your number one question.
+That’s why collaborating with B & G HVAC for air conditioning installation in Marshalltown and surrounding areas is easy and affordable.
+Our technicians will help you choose the right model for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.